Learning Kotlin: Object Expressions and SAM Conversions

 }

-to state it implements that interface.
-The Comparator has a single function which needs to be implemented which we do on line 22.
+You can see on line 21, we define the new object with the object keyword and then use : Comparator to state it implements that interface.
+The Comparator has a single function which needs to be implemented, done on line 22.

-fun task11(): List {
+fun task11(): List<Int> {

 val arrayList = arrayListOf(1, 5, 2)

-Collections.sort(arrayList, { x, y -> y - x})
+Collections.sort(arrayList) { x, y -> y - x }

 return arrayList